micahflack/blog/_posts/2023-09-18-Linux-Fonts.md

 In my case, most of the VMWare applications have this problem when you use non-standard themes.
 Within Debian 12 KDE, I am using:

-* Breeze Dark (global theme)
+* Breeze Dark
     - global theme
     - plasma style
     - colors
-* Breeze (application style)
+* Breeze
+    - application style
     - window decorations
     - cursors
 * ePapirus-Dark
     - icons

 And this isn't the default configuration.
 It looks a lot better though.
-To fix it though, you need to add an environment variable to the application launcher.
-Either, by changing the .desktop file, or right clicking the app within the KDE launcher and choosing 'Edit Application'.
+To fix it you need to add an environment variable to the application launcher.
+Either, by changing the *.desktop file, or right clicking the app within the KDE launcher and choosing 'Edit Application'.

 Then, choose the tab 'Application' and add the following to the 'Environment Variables' field.